semaphore-protocol/website/versioned_docs/version-V2/quick-setup.md

                 const greeting = "Hello world"
                 const bytes32Greeting = ethers.utils.formatBytes32String(greeting)

+                /**
+                 * In Ethers.js, Signer.signMessage returns a Promise which resolves to the Raw Signature of a message.
+                 * The following code gets the first (Signer) account and assigns the signature Promise to the message variable.
+                 */
                 const message = await signers[0].signMessage("Sign this message to create your identity!") const identity = new Identity(message)